RubenWerdmuller/minikube-workshop/README.md

 Let's do a small experiment and run a webserver with front-end page.

-To switch tabs, use `shift :`.
+To switch tabs, use `shift :` and type out your tab.

 **Nginx**

 Go to k9s tab `deployments`.

-First up is creating a deployment:
+First up is creating a deployment using a [Nginx image](https://hub.docker.com/r/nginxdemos/hello):

+> If no registry is mentioned as flag, Docker Hub is used as registry.
+That's why we can instantly call `nginxdemos/hello` as image

 ```
 kubectl create deployment web --image=nginxdemos/hello